 The capital lease is nothing but an alternative solution to borrowing.
-Also known as Finance Lease or Full Payout Lease, it is an agreement between two parties (Lessor and Lessee) whereby lessor purchases the asset and transfers largely all the rights, risks and rewards to the lessee against a periodically fixed rental.
+Also known as Finance Lease or Full Payout Lease, it is an agreement between two parties (Lessor and Lessee) whereby the lessor purchases the asset and transfers primarily all the rights, risks, and rewards to the lessee against a periodically fixed rental.

 Finance / Capital Lease

 A capital lease is a long-term, non-cancellable lease.
-It is more an arrangement of funds rather than a lease.
-In situations other than leasing, a firm needs to finance its assets either through borrowing or from his own capital.
-But, if a business has limited capital not sufficient to buy an asset, it will have to go either for borrowing or any other option like leasing.
-The basic difference between borrowing and leasing is of ownership.
-In borrowing, the ownership is transferred initially and in the latter, ownership is transferred at the end of the term of the lease if agreed so (the term is generally the life of the asset).
+It is more of an arrangement of funds rather than a lease.
+In situations other than leasing, a firm needs to finance its assets either through borrowing or from its capital.
+But, if a business has limited capital, not sufficient to buy an asset, it will have to go either for borrowing or any other option like leasing.
+The fundamental difference between borrowing and leasing is ownership.
+In borrowing, the ownership transfers initially, and in the capital lease, ownership transfers at the end of the lease term if agreed so (the term is generally the life of the asset).

 For a lessor, the financial lease is nothing but utilization of his money.
 In essence, he finances the asset and earns the interest on his money.

-He does not have any interest in the asset as the asset is chosen by the lessee for his economic use.
-Assets like aircraft, railway wagons, lands, buildings, heavy machinery, diesel generating sets, ships, etc are purchased under a financial lease.
-Smaller assets are financed by operating lease which is different from Finance Lease.
+He does not have any interest in the asset as the lessee chooses the asset for economic use.
+Assets like aircraft, railway wagons, lands, buildings, heavy machinery, diesel generating sets, ships, etc., are purchased under a financial lease.
+Smaller assets are financed by an operating lease, which differs from Finance Lease.

 Features of a Capital Lease

-In a capital lease, ownership is transferred to the lessee at the end of the lease period.
-It may be transferred with or without a merger or residual amount as mentioned in the agreement of finance lease.
+In a capital lease, ownership transfers to the lessee at the end of the lease period.
+It may be transferred with or without a merger or residual amount as mentioned in the finance lease agreement.

 The Term of Lease